Last update Nov. 9, 2014

 Would you like to recommend the use of e-lactancia?
 Write to us at corporate mail of APILAM

 Sunscreens make their action by absorption of UVA and UVB radiation.
-Most used products are Benzophenones 1, 2 (BP-1, BP-2), p-aminobenzoic acid derivatives (PABA), 3-4 Methylbenzylidene camphor (3-4 MBC), Octyl-methoxy cinnamate (OMC), Salicylates, Avobenzone and Diethyl-phthalate homosalate (HMS).
-Many synonyms are used by the cosmetic industry to nominate these products.
+Most used products are Benzophenones 2 & 3 or Oxybenzone (BP-2, BP-3), p-aminobenzoic acid derivatives (PABA), 3-4 Methylbenzylidene camphor (3-4 MBC), Octyl-methoxy cinnamate (OMC), Salicylates, Avobenzone and Diethyl-phthalate homosalate (HMS), Octinoxate and enzacamene, among others.
+(EC 2009 annex VI)

-Since some of them have shown to have the potential of disruption of the endocrine system that may affect the genital-sexual tract and the hypothalamus-hypophysis-thyroid axis in the infant should be avoided while breastfeeding.
+Some of them have shown to have the potential of disruption of the endocrine system that may affect the genital-sexual tract and the hypothalamus-hypophysis-thyroid axis in the infant.
+(Fiveson 2021, Jimenez 2013, Krause 2012)

-Physical sunscreens are not absorbed by skin mostly on not-nanoparticle formulation.
+Physical sunscreens are not absorbed by skin (Derry 1983), mostly on not-nanoparticle formulation.
 Because of this, these are considered to be of choice while breastfeeding.

 Sunscreens should never be used as substitute of other preventive measures known to be more effective like avoidance of long-lasting sun exposure, higher exposure hours, promotion of wearing of clothes, hats, sun glasses and shadowed shelters.

-Do not apply it on the breast or cleanse it thoroughly to keep the baby from swallowing.
+Do not apply it on the breast or cleanse it thoroughly to keep the baby from swallowing (Chen 2010).
+Creams, gels or similar products that contain paraffin or mineral oil should not be used on the nipple to avoid absorption by the infant.
+(Concin 2008, Noti 2003)